msekoranja/pdkit/README.md

 Some principles
 ---------------

-* No non-blocking I/O (libmill takes care of that)
+* All I/O is blocking (libmill takes care of concurrency)
 * No zero-copy as it messes with proper layering

 Example